 Gonzalez likes to customize vertical climbing workouts for his clients, depending on their needs and adjust the machine's resistance and intensity levels, along with the duration and frequency of workouts.
 Some of his clients utilize their vertical climber for 15- to 45-minute sessions at steady low-to-moderate resistance and intensity levels.
 Others benefit from sprint or anaerobic-based workouts where the resistance and intensity levels are higher for a shorter time (three to 15 seconds) with longer recovery periods.

 Overall, vertical climbers offer plenty of benefits, but they are "not a one-stop-shop for achieving all of your fitness goals."
-Rather Gonzalez advised Shopping readers to focus on creating a "well-rounded program" incorporating strength-training and cardio workouts, plus work on improving their flexibility and balance.
+Rather Gonzalez advised Select readers to focus on creating a "well-rounded program" incorporating strength-training and cardio workouts, plus work on improving their flexibility and balance.